 Pursuing the pharmacological effects and functions of mushrooms with a focus on health.

-Our mushroom research center, Mushroom General Research Institute is dedicated to scientifically unraveling the beneficial pharmacological effects of mushrooms in order to put them to use in promoting and maintaining healthy lifestyles.
+Our mushroom research center, Mushroom General Research Institute, is dedicated to researching beneficial pharmacological effects of mushrooms in order to use them to promote and maintaining healthy lifestyles.

 The results of our research are shown below.